Multivariate Fidelities: Proposed quantum generalizations

 \begin{theorem}[Properties of secrecy-based multivariate fidelity] The secrecy-based multivariate fidelity satisfies all the desired properties of a multivariate fidelity listed in \cref{def:properties_multi_fidelity}.
 For commuting states, it reduces to the classical average pairwise fidelity. \end{theorem}

 \begin{proof} See \cref{proof:Properties_secrecy_fidelity}. \end{proof}

-Similar to the average pairwise fidelity and multivariate SDP fidelity, $F_S$ also satisfies the coarse-graining property with an extra additive factor. \begin{proposition}[Coarse-graining property] Let $r,m \in \mathbb{N}$, and let $\rho_1,\ldots, \rho_{r+m}$ be quantum states.
-We have the following inequality:
+Similar to the average pairwise fidelity and multivariate SDP fidelity, the secrecy-based multivariate fidelity $F_S$ also satisfies the following coarse-graining property. \begin{proposition}[Coarse-graining property] Let $r,m \in \mathbb{N}$, and let $\rho_1,\ldots, \rho_{r+m}$ be quantum states.
+Then the following inequality holds:

 \end{proposition} \begin{proof} See \cref{proof:coarse_graining_secrecy_F}. \end{proof}